Human extinction: Atomic era

 The invention of the atomic bomb prompted a wave of discussion among scientists, intellectuals, and the public at large about the risk of human extinction.
-In a 1945 essay, Bertrand Russell wrote: The prospect for the human race is sombre beyond all precedent.
+In a 1945 essay, Bertrand Russell stated: The prospect for the human race is sombre beyond all precedent.
 Mankind are faced with a clear-cut alternative: either we shall all perish, or we shall have to acquire some slight degree of common sense.
 In 1950, Leo Szilard suggested it was technologically feasible to build a cobalt bomb that could render the planet unlivable.
-A 1950 Gallup poll found that 19% of Americans believed that another world war would mean "an end to mankind".
+A 1950 Gallup poll found that 19% of Americans believed that another world war would mean "an end to mankind."
 Rachel Carson's 1962 book Silent Spring raised awareness of environmental catastrophe.
 In 1983, Brandon Carter proposed the Doomsday argument, which used Bayesian probability to predict the total number of humans that will ever exist.

 The discovery of "nuclear winter" in the early 1980s, a specific mechanism by which nuclear war could result in human extinction, again raised the issue to prominence.
-Writing about these findings in 1983, Carl Sagan argued that measuring the severity of extinction solely in terms of those who die "conceals its full impact", and that nuclear war "imperils all of our descendants, for as long as there will be humans."
+Writing about these findings in 1983, Carl Sagan argued that measuring the severity of extinction solely in terms of those who die "conceals its full impact," and that nuclear war "imperils all of our descendants, for as long as there will be humans."